SerpiCo07/cloud-arch-internship/README.md

-In this doc I explained the diffrent parts of the openAPI specification (Swagger specification version 2) and their usage
+# An bried explanation on different parts of openAPI specification
 # version
 On top of everything we the version of the openAPI specification is written